Share

 A Lawmaker’s Balancing Act

-As both a legislator and a former peace officer, Lackey sees his role as one of mediation — between consumers who feel abandoned and insurers who say the system no longer works.
+As both a former peace officer and a sitting legislator, Lackey often finds himself moderating between angry consumers and insurers that say the system is no longer workable.

 “We’re in a tough spot,” he admitted.
 “The people are angry, and rightly so.
 But we also have to ensure California remains a place where businesses can operate.
 If no one can afford to insure, no one can afford to live.”